-Module Title Philosophy of Language

-Module Convenor M. Pangalos

-Description The objective of this course is the understanding of the Analytic tradition of the Philosophy of Language but also the dialogue with the other major philosophical tradition of 20 th century, i.e. the phenomenological.
+Module Title Philosophy of Language Module Convenor M. Pangalos Description The objective of this course is the understanding of the Analytic tradition of the Philosophy of Language but also the dialogue with the other major philosophical tradition of 20 th century, i.e. the phenomenological.
 Beginning with the first philosophy of Wittgenstein, namely Tractatus , we shall see the exciting itinerary which led him to the conception of language as social action, as it is developed in the Philosophical Investigations and, consequently, to the resulting awareness that the linguistic analysis presupposes the examination both of social institutions and practices (V. Descombes).
 This Wittgensteinian conception of meaning shall be examined together with the conception of Ricoeur (about the meaning of the "Self") and Levinas (about the meaning of the "Other").
-Thus, in the end of the course the student will perhaps be in a better position in order to understand the famous "Linguistic Turn" and, based on this turn of philosophy to language, to

-distinguish certain parallels between philosophical traditions, which may seem irrelated and incompatible, but in fact they are interwoven, like the phenomenological and the analytic one.
+Thus, in the end of the course the student will perhaps be in a better position in order to understand the famous "Linguistic Turn" and, based on this turn of philosophy to language, to distinguish certain parallels between philosophical traditions, which may seem irrelated and incompatible, but in fact they are interwoven, like the phenomenological and the analytic one.

+Module Title Philosophy of Culture and Aesthetics

+Module a) G. Arabatzis - b) A. Lazou

+Convenors

-Module Convenor a) G. Arabatzis - b) A. Lazou - c) G. Barbaroussis Description a) The course focuses on the distinction between culture and civilisation (Ku Zivilisation) and the idea that the former constitutes the civilisation in term tur - tur - everyday life, while, in the process, it cannot be distinguished from phenor of coercion or merely moral commitment that are determinant of the subject its heteronomous construction.
-Culture in this sense is understood as a reflet of the outside with dominant and dominating constructivist dispositions aesthetic criterion, following Friedrich Nietzsche and other thinkers, leave space of (transcendental) beauty to take on the dimensions of an unset openness, akin to the coercion or morality of any culture.
-The problem with towards a contemporary ontology of constructivism, which cannot independent of the technological archiving of the world.
-This new aesthetics main pathway to ontology, is fundamentally pictorial and corresponds to a complex with ambitions of global domination.
-The speculative dimensions technology seems to account for and partially subordinate the phenomenologiesh. b) During the seminar, the terms Culture-Aesthetics and their various uses in history of philosophy will be examined.
-The conceptual links between philosophy and culture will be exemplified, while we will study by follow readings of original texts philosophers' views on art and culture from antique the present day.
-Students are encouraged to participate to dialogue and interpretive approach of representative works of art (with an emphasis on an drama) developing their own reflections and write and present essays.
-Text Plato, Aristotle, Kant, Hegel, Schopenhauer, Nietzsche, Cassirer, Langer, Ads Benjamin, Brecht eta. are cited as examples. c) The seminar will examine issues of the philosophy of culture that Euro thought mainly after the appearance in Europe of the intellectual movement the Enlightenment, which was accompanied by the break with traditional no of culture, man, knowledge and the organization of societies.
-Rousseau's view the creation and organization of societies and on the origin, foundations legitimization of political power will also be examined.
-The seminar will be examination and analysis through the tasks undertak ns of nena and ction The the tling dens be isual n of gical at the art, wing ty to d an cient is by orno, one an of cions and e an art and e an art and e an art
+Description a) The course focuses on the distinction between culture and civilisation (Kultur - Zivilisation) and the idea that the former constitutes the civilisation in terms of everyday life, while, in the process, it cannot be distinguished from phenomena of coercion or merely moral commitment that are determinant of the subject and its heteronomous construction.
+Culture in this sense is understood as a reflection of the outside with dominant and dominating constructivist dispositions.
+The aesthetic criterion, following Friedrich Nietzsche and other thinkers, leaves the space of (transcendental) beauty to take on the dimensions of an unsettling openness, akin to the coercion or morality of any culture.
+The problem widens towards a contemporary ontology of constructivism, which cannot be independent of the technological archiving of the world.
+This new aesthetics, the main pathway to ontology, is fundamentally pictorial and corresponds to a visual complex with ambitions of global domination.
+The speculative dimension of technology seems to account for and partially subordinate the phenomenological flesh. b) During the seminar, the terms Culture-Aesthetics and their various uses in the history of philosophy will be examined.
+The conceptual links between art, philosophy and culture will be exemplified, while we will study by following readings of original texts philosophers' views on art and culture from antiquity to the present day.
+Students are encouraged to participate in dialogue and an interpretive approach of representative works of art (with an emphasis on ancient drama) developing their own reflections and write and present essays.
+Texts by

+Benjamin, Brecht eta. are cited as examples.